Key Takeaways For Why Seniors Are Reluctant to Accept Help?

 Age-related downsides include dependency, forgetfulness, irritability, disorientation, disengagement, and a decline in productivity.
 It is hardly surprising that few individuals, especially those referred to as “senior citizens,” identify as elderly.

 According to Barnhart, we start to think of ourselves as children, teenagers, and adults, and then we cease.
-She continues by saying that disputes often occur when younger family members treat their elderly loved ones in a way that puts their status as mature, responsible adults in danger.
+She continues by saying that disputes often occur when younger family members treat their elderly loved ones in a way that threatens their status as mature, responsible adults.

 How Senior Citizens Display Independence